Global Surgical Need

 Global Reconstructive Surgery Outreach

-Are involved in all of the 3 components of delivering of surgical care globally;
+is involved in all of the 3 components of delivering of surgical care globally;

 1. Surgery to those who cannot afford it